ysadigurs/luach_beit_knesset/README.md

 ## License

 This project is licensed under the MIT License.
-See [LICENSE].
+See [LICENSE](LICENSE).